-The performance bonus is determined on the basis of the following three common areas as well as individual performance:
+The performance bonus is determined on the basis of the following three common areas and individual performance:

-- owner and impact
+- Owner and impact

-- customer experience
+- Customer experience

-- digitalisation and productivity.
+- Digitalisation and productivity

-No decision has been made on the payment of a performance bonus for 2017.
+In 2018, the performance bonus paid for 2017 to the CEO and the members of the Management Group was on average 11 per cent.
+No decision has been made on the payment of a performance bonus for 2018.

-Finnvera's personnel are covered by an incentive bonus system.
-The objective of the incentive bonus system encompassing the entire personnel is to reward employees for exceptionally good work performance.
+Finnvera's personnel are covered by an incentive bonus system, the objective of which is to reward employees for exceptionally good work performance.
+In 2018, 42 per cent of the employees in the scope of the incentive bonus system were granted the incentive bonus.
 The members of the Management Group are outside the scope of the incentive bonus system.

-The CEO and one member of the Management Group are encompassed by a defined contribution pension plan, in which supplementary pension can be withdrawn at the age of 63 years at the earliest.
-In addition, three other executives in Finnvera are encompassed by a defined contribution pension plan.
+The CEO and one member of the Management Group are included in a defined contribution pension plan, in which supplementary pension can be withdrawn at the age of 63 years at the earliest.
+In addition, three other executives in Finnvera are included in a defined contribution pension plan.
 The Deputy CEO has a defined benefit pension plan.